huggingface/blog/autoformer.md

 ## Example: Traffic Dataset

-We want to show empirically the performance of Transformer based models, by benchmarking on the `traffic` dataset, a multivariate dataset with 862 covariates, in the univariate setting (kashif - maybe we can explain here the univariate setting in terms of target).
+We want to show empirically the performance of Transformer based models, by benchmarking on the `traffic` dataset, a  dataset with 862 time series, in the univariate setting.
+Each time series represents the occupancy value of a sensor and is in the range [0, 1].
 We will keep the following hyper-parameters fixed for all the models:

 ```python
 context_length = prediction_length*2